birdwes/TDA30_Asterisk_h323/content/ARS.md

 You can import this table by choosing from the Menu Tool->Import->ARS - Leading Digit from this file: [arsl.csv](files/TDA30/arsl.csv)

 The file may be edited in popular spreadsheet software.

+Place exception codes at the top of the list, e.g. in this example I want 999 and 112 emergency calls to always try the PSTN first (plan 1).
+I also want 123 to try the Asterisk server first (plan 4).

 ![](images/TDA30_TrunkLeadingNumber.png)